 Dunkeld Heritage Walk

 A nice way to learn more about the history of the villages is to follow the blue plaques on the walls on the buildings which point out interesting facts.
 You'll see them dotted around as you explore.
 Pick up a map from local shops and hunt out the 34 plaques on buildings such as the Old Jail at Telford Bridge and the Old Rectory.
 Dunkeld is the perfect little village to explore as it is compact and everything is within easy walking distance.
+If you want to visit Dunkeld and find out more about the history of the village then this is the ideal way to do it.

 One of the most popular things to do in Dunkeld and Birnam is to visit the Birnam Oak.
 This famous Sessile Oak can be reached by following the brown tourist sign from the centre of the village, along Oak Road.
 Along the way there are some humorous signs, placed to help confused tree hunters, such as "It's not me, I'm a Sycamore' and 'Not me either, keep going...'.
 Once you do find the oak there is no mistaking it, the circumference is 24 feet!
 Fans of Shakespeare will remember the Birnam Woods as the ones which struck fear into the heart of Macbeth.